 Classroom letters will be emailed, and building letters will be posted on the district COVID dashboard on the website

 We want to keep students and staff in school, and safe, as much as possible.
 Although vaccination is the best way to keep from being quarantined, it does not fully prevent you from getting sick.
 Social distancing and masking remain important ways to help slow the spread of COVID-19 and keep people healthy and in-school.
-Taking these measures will help cut down on the spread of the virus and the number of people who are quarantined after exposure to a positive case of COVID.
+Taking these measures will help cut down on the spread of the virus.